-The directors did not collect any other supplementary remuneration from the Institution or any other Group institution in 2023 as consideration for services rendered other than those inherent to their position, or any other remuneration items such as advances, loans or guarantees, or any remuneration by virtue of payments by the Bank to a third party, or any other remuneration not disclosed in this Annual Report on Directors Remuneration.
+The directors did not collect any other additional remuneration from the Institution or any other Group institution in 2024 as consideration for services rendered other than those inherent to their position, or any other remuneration items such as advances, loans or guarantees, or any remuneration by virtue of payments by the Bank to a third party, or any other remuneration not disclosed in this Annual Report on Director Remuneration.

-3. Directors Remuneration Policy applicable in 2024
+3. Director Remuneration Policy applicable in 2025

-Banco Sabadell regularly reflects on its current Directors Remuneration Policy, considering the following:
+Banco Sabadell regularly reflects on its current Director Remuneration Policy, considering the following: